Skip to main content

 Proxies with IP access

-List of proxies with the same login password for all proxies
+Proxy list with the same login and password for all proxies

-This method is suitable for cases where the list of proxies has the format ip:port and the login/password is the same for the entire proxy list
+This method is suitable for cases where the proxy list has the format ip:port and the login/password is the same for the entire proxy list.

 In the checker settings, specify: